martingehrke/finance/terms.md

 >Working capital is a measure of both a company's efficiency and its short-term financial health.
 Working capital is calculated as: Working Capital = Current Assets - Current Liabilities.
 [7](#citations)
 I need to write up more about this.

-## Dunning–Kruger effect
->The Dunning–Kruger effect is a cognitive bias in which relatively unskilled persons suffer illusory superiority, mistakenly assessing their ability to be much higher than it really is.[8](#citations)
-~
->...people fail to adequately assess their level of competence — or specifically, their incompetence — at a task and thus consider themselves much more competent than everyone else.
-This lack of awareness is attributed to their lower level of competence robbing them of the ability to critically analyse their performance, leading to a significant overestimate of themselves.
-[9](#citations)

-This applies to personal finance like everything else.
-You are not as smart as you think you are.
-The way to counter this is to have someone to talk to about all of this.
-Sharing personal financial information should not be done lightly, but can be necessary.
-Choose wisely.

 # Citations
 [1]<https://en.wikipedia.org/wiki/The_Millionaire_Next_Door>
 [2]<https://en.wiktionary.org/wiki/all_hat_and_no_cattle>